justwriteclick/docslikecode/_posts/articles/2016-09-24-what-docs-like-code-looks-like.md

 1. Run `bundle exec jekyll serve` to serve the content from a local web server.
 1. Copy and paste the `http://127.0.0.1:4000/` URL into your web browser.

-This video shows you how to clone a GitHub repo with an existing Jekyll theme, and build it locally.
+This video shows you how to clone a GitHub repo with an existing Jekyll theme and build it locally.

 ### How it's made

 <iframe width="560" height="315" src="https://www.youtube.com/embed/{{ include.id }}" frameborder="0" allowfullscreen></iframe>

 {% include sign-up.html %}